CBRNE - Nerve Agents, V-series - Ve, Vg, Vm, Vx Medication

 Class Summary

-All but the mildest exposures have some degree of respiratory compromise.
+All but the mildest exposures result in some degree of respiratory compromise.
 For this reason, oxygen should be readily available.
 Most of these symptoms result from bronchorrhea and bronchoconstriction and improve after administration of antidotes, especially atropine.
 In the severely poisoned patient, respiratory muscle paralysis adds to the problem.
 Intubation and mechanical ventilation are required for these patients.

 Oxygen